pietroborrello/starter-hugo-academic/content/publication/woot23/index.md

 ---
-title: "ÆPIC Leak: Architecturally Leaking Uninitialized Data from the Microarchitecture"
+title: "CustomProcessingUnit: Reverse Engineering and Customization of Intel Microcode"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Andreas Kogler
+- Catherine Easdon
 - Martin Schwarzl
-- Moritz Lipp
-- Daniel Gruss
+- Roland Czerny
 - Michael Schwarz

 # Author notes (optional)